How to Maintain a Secure Workspace

 by Anna Bielawski

-Since the emergence of COVID-19 when businesses were enacting mandatory work from home policies, we recognized the need for enhanced physical and cyber securityOur workspace, regardless of location, needs to remain secure to protect individual and corporate proprietary information no matter the environment.
-Follow below for a few tips from Knowledge Services to on how to protect yourself and your work – no matter where you are.
+Since the emergence of COVID-19 when businesses were forced to shift to work-from-home policies, we recognized the need for enhanced physical and cybersecurityOur workspace, regardless of location, needs to remain secure to protect individual and corporate proprietary information no matter the environment.
+Below are a few tips from Knowledge Services on how to keep a secure workspace and protect yourself and your work no matter where you are.

 Secure Your Calls

 To better secure company information, be mindful of your location at all times and make sure phone calls are held privately.
-KS advises all to use headphones when around others while on calls or video conferences to maintain confidentiality.
+Knowledge Services advises you to use headphones when around others while on calls or video conferences to maintain confidentiality.
 Being aware of who might be hanging around your workspace (contractors, cleaners, etc.) is the first step in achieving privacy and protection.

 Secure Your Workspace at All Times

-To protect your private company data, KS encourages everyone to always lock their workspace when walking away from their desktop.
+To protect your private company data, Knowledge Services encourages everyone to always lock their workspace when walking away from their desktop.
 Moreover, many companies also advise their employees to use privacy screens to ensure additional discretion if needed.

 Protect Your Data